 How long will it take for service?

-All our customers are important to us and we try to get to every one of them within a reasonable time frame.
-Depending on what time of day you call, we may be able to get there the same day.
+All our customers are important to us and we do our best to get to every one of them within a reasonable time frame.
+Depending on the time of year we sometimes get extremely busy, and may not be able to get to you the same day.